 The bill H. 3622 seeks to amend Section 63-3-820 of the South Carolina Code of Laws, which pertains to the qualifications and appointment of guardians ad litem in private custody or visitation cases.
 The proposed changes clarify that a guardian ad litem can be either an attorney or a layperson, with specific qualifications outlined for each.
 For instance, both types of guardians must be at least twenty-five years old and possess a high school diploma or equivalent.
-Additionally, attorney guardians must complete a minimum of six hours of continuing legal education annually, while lay guardians must complete nine hours of continuing education in custody and visitation, along with three hours related to family law.
+Additionally, attorney guardians must complete a minimum of six hours of family law continuing education annually, while lay guardians must complete nine hours of continuing education in custody and visitation, along with three hours related to family law procedures.
 Lay guardians are also required to observe three contested custody hearings before serving.

 Statutes affected: 12/12/2024: 63-3-820